ramkiran55/ramkiran55/README.md

-- 👋 Hi, I’m Ram Kiran
+- 👋 Hi, I’m Ram Kiran, currenlty working as a Software Engineer at IVY Comptech.
+I predominantly work on Data Migration.
-- 👀 I’m interested in Data Science, more specifically on Machine Learning
+- 👀 I’m interested in Data Science, more specifically on Machine Learning, AI and I my dream is to pursue masters in ds
-- 🌱 I’m currently learning ML modeling, data cleaning and analysing.
+- 🌱 I’m currently learning ML modeling, data cleaning and analysis.

 <!---